sybenx/aarwares-site/bartender/rules.md

 If a player has bartenders or customers that aren't part of a happy customer pair at the end of their turn, turn them sideways.
 If they aren't made into a pair by the end of drawing on the next turn, turned customers are discarded and turned bartenders enter the market.

-To win the game, a player must obtain 4 of a kind of bartenders along with a customer for every bartender, including the Ace customer card.
+To win the game, a player must obtain 4 of a kind of bartenders of one type along with a customer for every bartender, including the Ace customer card.

 To defend against an attacking player, a player can play an equal or higher value raider or coin.
 When a player is about to lose any card, they can use a shovel to instead discard that card.